jai-sandhu/Assignment3Part1/README.md

 |Date |String |MM-DD-YYYY (Today's date by default)| *Optional*|
 |System |String| 0 or 1 (1 by default).
 1 for Metric system (Celsius/Meters), 0 for Imperial (Fahrenheit/Feet). |*Optional*|

-  lakeName is the name of the lake you are trying to get information for

 #### Return parameters:

 |Name|Type|Description|